Madden NFL 24: Trailer, Gameplay, Story & Reaction

 Madden NFL 24's reveal trailer has arrived.
-While there's no confirmed release date or new gameplay features announced, we did get to learn a few things.
+The trailer didn't show much other than snippets of gameplay and the new mini-games, but there's still plenty to talk about.
 Let's hop right in and discuss what we saw.

-The big reveal is Josh Allen is the game's cover athlete.
-You can read more about that here.

 FieldSense & SAPIEN Technology